-When certified security experts are involved, they use the information and insights generated by the system/ machine to identify attack patterns, mode of operation of attackers and accordingly, put mitigation measures in place and finetune overall security.
+When certified security experts are involved, they use the information and insights generated by the system/ machine to identify attack patterns, mode of operation of attackers, and accordingly, put mitigation measures in place and finetune overall security.
 Also, penetration testing and security audits, which are critical to maintaining high standards of security, cannot be automated.
-Always choose service providers who provide manage security services which combine the speed and efficiency of automation (for regular scanning, security analytics, etc.) with the expertise, intelligence, creative thinking abilities and intuitiveness of certified security experts.
+Always choose service providers who provide manage security services that combine the speed and efficiency of automation (for regular scanning, security analytics, etc.) with the expertise, intelligence, creative thinking abilities, and intuitiveness of certified security experts.

 Security SaaS providers such as Indusface provide CDN (cloud delivery network) services to all its customers at zero additional costs if they want to activate it.
 Indusface has partnered with Tata Communications’ Whole Site Acceleration CDN to enable businesses to deliver their internet content quickly and optimally without comprising on security and vice-versa.

 Small and medium organizations often cannot afford a separate IT team or to train their employees to handle backups, updates, etc. So, they must ensure that the security provider will automatically take responsibility for the important aspects of backups, updates, critical patching, etc. in securing applications and digital assets of the business.